 - Difficulty eating and digesting food

 Treatment depends on the size of the pseudocyst and whether it is causing symptoms.
 Many pseudocysts go away on their own.
-Those that remain for more than 6 weeks and are larger than 5 cm in diameter often need treatment.
+Those that remain for more than 6 weeks and are larger than 5 centimeters (about 2 inches) in diameter often need treatment.

 Possible treatments include: